emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

 destroying the record of what happened during development and the connection to the branch.

-The main motivation for fast-forwards and squashes appears to be to simplify the branching history so that it's easier to understand.
+Many developers use fast-forwards and squashes to simplify the branching history so that it's easier to understand.
 Better tools and interfaces are no doubt required for analysing Git history.
 These will emerge.
 And they will be able to analyse the history that we are creating today.

 There is also a strong tendency among developers to "correct" mistakes and edit history to reflect "what should have happened" or "what I